 Things are bright for the June ending quarter too, with initial iPhone production numbers forecasted to be 40 million units’ whereabouts.

 The demand and price goes hand in hand.
-With the strong projection of iPhone 12 sales by independent research firms and analysts it’s quite convincing that prospective buyers, waiting for long time to see any kind of price drop or discount on iPhone 12, will have to satisfy themselves with Cashback offers on iPhone 12.
+With the strong projection of iPhone 12 sales by independent research firms and analysts, it’s quite convincing that prospective buyers, waiting for a long time to see any kind of price drop or discount on iPhone 12, will have to satisfy themselves with Cashback offers on iPhone 12.

-Annually, Wall Street is optimistic of Apple producing a staggering 220 million iPhone units in 2021.
+Annually, Wall Street is optimistic about Apple producing a staggering 220 million iPhone units in 2021.
 Wedbush has raised even this bar, anticipating numbers to rocket on the right side of 240 million iPhone units based on how the current production trajectory is panning out.

 The vogue popularity levels and sales of the much loved iPhone 12, as projected to continue throughout the entirety of 2021, as per Wedbush’s analysis, could also help propel Apple’s market capitalization to a whopping $3 trillion by the end of this year.